louixs/lww-element-dict/README.md

 This is a LWW-Element-Dict implementation based on [LWW-Element-Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)).

-Note that the main namespace is lww-element and not lww-element-dict.
+The main namespace is lww-element and not lww-element-dict.
 This is to allow room for potential expansion of other lww-element data types.
-The main dict is definied with defrecord.
-It could have used deftype to signify that it is a new primitive type however, at this stage defrecord was used to prefer simplicity.
-Protocols are used to specify methods to allow polymorphism which makes it easy to add other data types.
+The main dict is definied with defrecord for simplicity and for performance.
+Furthermore, protocols are used to allow polymorphism which makes it easy to add other data types.
+For this version of implementation, it is not strictly necessary to allow expansion but I have chosen protocols since in practice it's going to be useful e.g. add lww-element-set.
+Some of the functions diverge from the idiomatic Clojure functions.
+For example "add" could have been called "assoc".
+The reason for choosing such names is to align with the description of LWW-Element-Dictionary [here](https://github.com/GoodNotes/interviews/blob/master/software-engineering.md) for clarify.
+I am also aware that each key-value pair is supposed have a timestamp but I wanted to approached it slightly differently in favour of a more realistic implementation where each key has a set of values and timestamps instead.
+This can be used to implement for example change historyr undo.
+This however can add to one of the downsides of state-based CRDT by increasing the size of the data to be passed around.
+To avoid infinite growth of added or removed sets, max-item-count parameter is used to specify the maximum number of items that can be held in each set.
+The default max-item-count is 10 but it can be overridden when making a new dict with make-dict.
+To make the behavior of the functions clear I have provided some simple documentation here.
+Complete set of behaviour is documented in the tests.

 # Usage